tlewandowski18/Sprint-Challenge-React-Wars/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

-- [ ] What is React JS and what problems does it try and solve?
+- [x] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React JS is a javascript libary or framework that allows you to build interactive components for your UI.
+React makes it easier to organize your code and also renders changes faster using the Virtual DOM.
+The Virtual DOM allows interactive websites to only update components that have changed instead of the entire page.
+This makes building and running UIs faster and cheaper.

-- [ ] What does it mean to _think_ in react?
+- [x] What does it mean to _think_ in react?

+"Thinking" in react means to consider a component-based hierarchy for elements of a webpage.
+It also means considering the specific purpose of each components, whether it is to hold/update state or to render JSX elements to a webpage.
+Breaking down elements in this component-based manner makes it easy to structure your website and make it interactive.

-- [ ] Describe state.
+- [x] Describe state.

+State is an object that holds information affecting what is rendered with each component.
+Unlike props, state is managed within the Component it affects and should not be changed by outside components.
+Throughout the life of a webpage, state can be mutated, typically through user interaction.

-- [ ] Describe props.
+- [x] Describe props.

+Props, like state, is an object containing information that affects how a component is rendered.
+But unlike state, props contain data that is passed to components from outside components--much like arguments are passed when a function is called.

-- [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?
+- [x] What are side effects, and how do you sync effects in a React component to state or prop changes?

+A side effect is anything that affects something outside the scope of the function being executed.

 ## Project Set Up